-• Continuing rental assistance payments to two affordable multi-tenant residential developments
+Continuing rental assistance payments to two affordable multi-tenant residential developments

-(Avalon Courtyard, 92 units located at 22127 South Avalon Boulevard, and Carson Terrace Senior Apartments, 62 units located at 632 East 219th Street);

-- Monitoring Carson's existing affordable housing projects for compliance with terms of their development agreements.
-Most of these projects were made possible by Redevelopment Agency loans. - Seeing projects to completion, such as the recently-completed Via 425 at 425 East Carson Street, featuring 65 units.
-Another recently-completed project is The Renaissance at City Center, at the intersection of Avalon Boulevard and Carson Street.
-The second phase of this project, featuring 155 units of market-rate housing, was completed during PY 2013, joining the adjacent first phase consisting of 85 units completed one year earlier.
-Both phases are situated above approximately 29,000 square feet of ground floor rental space; - Managing projects under construction, including the nearly-completed Veo project at 616 East Carson Street, featuring 23 units of affordable housing within a total 153-unit project; - Moving projects with existing development agreements forward to completion.
-This includes projects at 2525 East Carson Street, 21227-21237 South Figueroa Street, and a new project at 401 Sepulveda Boulevard. - With any remaining funds, the CHA will form or assist new projects on other sites.
+- (Avalon Courtyard, 92 units located at 22127 South Avalon Boulevard, and Carson Terrace Senior Apartments, 62 units located at 632 East 219th Street). - Monitoring Carson's existing affordable housing projects for compliance with terms of their development agreements.
+Most of these projects were made possible by Redevelopment Agency loans. - Seeing projects to completion, such as projects at 2525 East Carson Street and 21227-21237 South Figueroa Street. - Moving projects with existing development agreements forward to completion.
+This includes Veterans Village at Carson (51 units at the corner of Carson and Figueroa Streets) and Carson Arts Colony (46 units at 21205 South Main Street). - With any remaining funds, the CHA will form or assist new projects on other sites.

-At present, the CHA's functions do not include the operation of public housing (such as the Federallyassisted Section 8 program).
+At present, the CHA's functions do not include the operation of public housing (such as the Federally-assisted Section 8 program).
 That role within the boundaries of the city will continue to be carried out by the Housing Authority of the County of Los Angeles (HACoLA), a division of the Los Angeles County Community Development Commission (LACDC).